mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 the wrong hands.

-Your incognito wallet (whether hex or binary) can be used just like any other MMGen wallet, mnemonic or seed file to generate addresses and sign transactions:
+Your incognito wallet (whether hex or binary) can be used just like any other wallet, mnemonic or seed file to generate addresses and sign transactions:

 ```text
 $ mmgen-addrgen --type=segwit 89ABCDEF-87654321-CA86420E[256,5].mmincox 101-110